kp4ws/ExcelExport/README.md

 # ExcelExport
-Program written in Python, used to export excel files as SQL INSERT commands to insert the data into a database.
+Program written in Python, used to export excel files as SQL commands to update the data in a database.
 With enough data in the excel file, the automation process greatly reduces manual labour.

 ## V1.0